Pizza Girl: This is even worse than when The Joker poisoned the water supply!

-- Darkwing Duck villain The Liquidator started out as an unscrupulous bottled water magnate who was contaminating the competitor's water in order to corner the market.
+- In Darkwing Duck, "Dry Hard" The Liquidator started out as an unscrupulous bottled water magnate who was contaminating the competitor's water in order to corner the market.
 He fell in a vat of his own poison and became a liquid being who could control all water.

 - Spider-Man and His Amazing Friends: The Green Goblin had a plot to put goblin formula in New York City's water supply, goblinizing the whole population.

 - SpongeBob SquarePants: Ultimately averted when Bubble Buddy wreaks havoc on Bikini Bottom.